martinhoaragao/martinhoaragao.github.io/_posts/2015-11-30-junior-entrepreneur.md

 It's been almost 3 years since I joined Young Minho Enterprise.
 Back then, in 2013, I had just arrived at Minho University in order to learn Software Engineering.
-Truth be tould, I had absolutely no idea what my degree was all about.
+Truth be told, I had absolutely no idea what my degree was all about.
 In fact, I had neither programmed nor knew what it was like.
 However, it was a sweet surprise when I understood what I would be doing for at least the next three years.
 I could go on about why I chose Software Engineering in the first place, but that is off the point.